 Known as both Butte, America and The Richest Hill on Earth, Butte, Montana is the home to around 35,000 people.
 It’s wonderful community, growing economy, natural beauty and historical significance all come together to make the city a unique place to live, work and play.
 Here are eight videos that will give you a sense of the beauty, history and community alive in Butte today.

-History of Butte
+History and Future of Butte

 Aerial Tour of Butte